Sugar Extends Losses on Strong Brazil Harvest Prospects

 Continue Reading Below

-Raw sugar for October delivery was down 1.3% to 13.46 cents a pound, on track for its eighth consecutive session of losses on the ICE Futures U.S. exchange.
+Raw sugar for October delivery declined 2.9% to settle at 13.24 cents a pound, extending its losses to the eighth consecutive session on the ICE Futures U.S. exchange.

 An S&P Global Platts survey of analysts on Wednesday showed that the market expected a record 50.69 million tons of cane was crushed in the second half of July in central-south Brazil, up 2.6% on the year.

-Favorable weather during the period continued to benefit the pace of sugarcane harvesting, with producers losing only 0.18 days due to rains and maintenance, Platts said.
+Favorable weather during the period continued to benefit the pace of sugarcane harvesting, with producers losing only 0.18 day because of rains and maintenance, Platts said.

 Continue Reading Below